The Field of Knowledge

 On the upper floors, classrooms face professors’ offices, suggesting a more direct and less conventional relationship between students and teachers.
 The President's office, which heads the administration area, and the library - a jewel set in the background of the composition as if levitating inside a glass tube - have one thing in common: these two spaces have been superbly furnished by designer Kristian Gavoille in the context of the "artistic 1%" required for public buildings.

 "Seen from a distance, the assembly of spaces indicates the functions included in the buildings.
-The façades are clad in Alicante stone and their pedestals are covered with Carrara marble in "storm cloud" shades."
+The façades are clad in Branco Real Limestone (Portugal) and their pedestals are covered with Carrara marble in "storm cloud" shades."